top of page

 Specialized Child Care Services

-The Maryland Infants and Toddlers Program (MITP) directs a family-centered system of early intervention services for young children with developmental delays and disabilities— and their families.
-By recognizing each family's concerns and priorities and focusing on each child's strengths and needs, the MITP assists families of children with special needs during the first four years of the child's developmental journey.
+By recognizing each family’s concerns and priorities and focusing on each child’s strengths and needs, MITP supports families of children with special needs during the first four years of the child’s development.

 bottom of page